-Anyone engaged in the business of removing and disposing of domestic septage from septic tanks, holding tanks, portable toilets or other similar sewage treatment or disposal facilities must obtain a septic tank pumping contractor license from the Tennessee Division of Groundwater Protection.
+Anyone engaged in the business of removing and disposing of domestic septage from septic tanks, holding tanks, portable toilets or other similar sewage treatment or disposal facilities must obtain a septic tank pumping contractor license from the Tennessee Division of Water Resources.

-Completed application forms and application fee should be sent to the Division of Groundwater Protection at the local county office, a regional Environmental Assistance Center, or the Nashville central office.
+Completed application forms and application fee should be sent to the Division of Water Resources at the local county office, a regional Environmental Field Office, or the Nashville Central Office.
 A detailed review of the application is conducted, and the applicant is sent a notification letter when the review is complete.
 A permit is granted or denied within 45 days of the date of application.
 Permits expire on December 31 each year and must be renewed.
 Permits are not transferable and become invalid upon change of ownership.

 Permit Fee: $200